Massive New Year’s fireworks show set for Lone Star NYE

 Nexstar, this station’s parent company, will once again team with KXAS, the NBC affiliate in Dallas, to broadcast a New Year’s Eve special, “Lone Star NYE 2023.”

-The New Year’s Eve program will air December 31 from 11:30 p.m. to 12:30 a.m.
+The New Year’s Eve program will air on Dec.
+31 from 11:30 p.m. to 12:30 a.m.
 CT.
 The program will be hosted by KARK anchor D.J.
 Williams and KXAS anchor Katy Blakey.

 “Lone Star NYE 2023” will broadcast across the state of Texas, as well as affiliates in Oklahoma, Louisiana, Arkansas, Kansas, and Missouri.

 The main event of the broadcast will be the remarkable, nonstop, 10-minute fireworks show that will illuminate the Dallas city skyline.
-The show includes breath-taking panoramic fireworks with more than 4,000 pyrotechnic special effects fired from 560 feet above ground atop Reunion Tower.
+The show includes breathtaking panoramic fireworks with more than 4,000 pyrotechnic special effects fired from 560 feet above the ground atop Reunion Tower.

 The tower itself, meanwhile, is covered with 259 LED lights that will display thousands of unique designs and patterns during the show.